Generic name: carbamazepine [ kar-ba-MAZ-e-peen ]

 - Kidney disease, moderate to severe—Should not be used in patients with this condition.

-Serious skin reactions can occur with carbamazepine.
-Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, a fever, or chills while you are using carbamazepine.
+Serious skin reactions can occur with this medicine.
+Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, a fever, or chills while you are using this medicine.

 Check with your doctor right away if a fever, sore throat, rash, ulcers in the mouth, nosebleeds, bleeding gums, swollen glands, or small red or purple spots on the skin occur.
 These could be symptoms of a serious blood problem.